Wario Land 4: Gameplay

 Wario jumps between platforms on the Monsoon Jungle level of the Emerald Passage.
 Ahead of him lie four blue crystals; behind him, an enemy crocodile has jumped out of the water in an attempt to bite him.

 The gameplay of Wario Land 4 (which is generally similar to that of Wario Land II and Wario Land 3) allows for some open-endedness as well as some order of difficulty.
 After an Entry Passage that serves as a tutorial for the game, there are four main passages: the Emerald, Ruby, Topaz, and Sapphire Passages.
 The Emerald Passage is themed around nature.
 The Ruby Passage is themed around mechanics and technology.
 The Topaz Passage is themed around toys, games, and other "playtime" ideas.
 The Sapphire Passage is themed around horror and danger, prominently involving ghosts and the like.
 Every passage contains four levels and culminates in a boss fight.
 After these four main passages is the "Final" Golden Pyramid, which serves as a recap of these four themes and houses the Golden Passage level and the final boss.

-Each level contains four jewel pieces, found in boxes scattered throughout, that need to be collected.
+Each level contains four jewel pieces, which are found in boxes scattered throughout the level that need to be collected.
 Finding all jewel pieces within a passage unlocks access to the boss.
 The player must also find a creature called a Keyzer, which will unlock the door to the next level.
 The player can also collect treasure that increases their score in the form of coins that are dropped by enemies and floating crystals.

 Wario begins every level by jumping through a Vortex that then closes behind him.
 It can only be reopened by finding a Switch located somewhere in the level.
-When the Switch is pressed, a timer will appear, forcing the player to get back to the beginning as quickly as possible.
-If the timer finishes counting down, the player's score will begin to rapidly deplete, resulting in Wario being kicked from the stage and losing all collectables if it reaches zero.
+When the Switch is pressed, a timer will appear, and the player must travel back to the beginning of the level as quickly as possible before it expires.
+If the player fails to backtrack to the start of the level before the timer runs out, their score will begin to rapidly deplete, which results in Wario getting kicked out of the stage and losing all of the player's collectibles that were obtained in the level, forcing them to start over.
 Switches can also make certain blocks appear or disappear, often making the player take a completely different path to the Vortex.

 Unlike previous entries, Wario now has a health meter that depletes when he takes damage.
-If Wario loses all health, the player must start the level over, losing all collectables they had found.
+If Wario loses all of his health, the player will lose any collectibles they had found and must start the level over.

 Every Passage ends with a boss, which must be defeated within a time limit.
 Players can optionally use medals gained from playing minigames to buy an item that deals damage to the boss before the fight begins.